 Last modified on July 29, 2020

-The National Economic and Development Authority traces its beginnings to the creation of its forerunner, the NEC, under Commonwealth Act No. 2 that was approved by the National Assembly on 23 December 1935.
+NEDA traces its beginnings to the creation of its forerunner, the National Economic Council (NEC), under Commonwealth Act No. 2 that was approved by the National Assembly on 23 December 1935.
 The NEC’s principal mandate was to advise the national government on the formulation and adoption of a State economic program based on the policy of national independence.
 The Finance Secretary at that time was appointed the acting Chairman.
 In 1943, during the Second World War, while the country was under Japanese occupation, a National Planning Board was created under Executive Order No. 1, but this was replaced by the Economic Planning Board created under EO No. 46 of 1944, tasked to recommend measures for the economic development.

 After the war, in response to the recommendation of the Government Reorganization Committee, the NEC was reconstituted in 1947 under the Executive Order No. 94 of 1947, to serve as the government’s center of national economic planning.
 However, a period of inactivity followed when NEC personnel were detailed to the Philippine Council for United States Aid (PHILCUSA), which was organized in 1950 as part of the Quirino-Foster Agreement on the United States assistance for the Philippine development.